Adi112401/Treasure-Island-Ebook-Project/TIMainText.md

 <blockquote class="verse">"Fifteen men on the dead man's chest--"</blockquote>

-And then the whole crew bore chorus:--
+And then the whole crew bore chorus:

 <blockquote class="verse">"Yo-ho-ho, and a bottle of rum!"</blockquote>